New Mexicans for Utility Safety

 https://www.youtube.com/watch?v=DZGkE-qKkbU

-The record of this case also contains 409 written comments submitted by members of the public, all but one of them opposing smart meters for health and environmental reasons:
+The record of this case also contains 431 written comments submitted by members of the public, testifying to severe injuries, deaths, homelessness, and environmental devastation caused by smart meters:

 From March 20-24, the NMPRC held evidentiary hearings, illegally excluding any evidence related to health or environment.
 On April 20, 2023, all parties to the case filed their initial briefs.
 Here is the initial brief filed by NMUS: